isomerpages/singapore-customs-cms/_competent-authorities-requirements/Competent Authorities Requirements/national-environment-agency-chemical-control-and-management-department-ozone-depleting-substances.md

 **Additional Notes:**

-1. Please quote the  **Unique Reference No.**  on all supporting documents before you fax it over;
-2. The HS Codes and Product Codes for the ODS are listed in Appendix W;
-3. Please note that import/ export clearances for controlled ODS under Annex A and Annex B of the Schedule shall be obtained from CCMD in advance if the importing/ exporting countries requires Prior Inform Consent (PIC) Procedure ; and
+1. Please note that import/ export clearances for controlled ODS/HFC shall be obtained from CCMD in advance if the importing/ exporting countries requires Prior Informed Consent (PIC) Procedure ; and
-4. If the importer/ exporter do not have the required Hazardous Substances Licence, please contact CCMD officers at 67319665 for advice.
+2. If the importers or exporters do not have the required Hazardous Substances Licence, please contact CCMD officer (darren_tay@nea.gov.sg) for advice.

-Please refer to  [link](/businesses/national-single-window/overview/annexes-and-appendices)  for product codes.
+Please refer to  [link](https://www.tradenet.gov.sg/tradenet/portlets/search/searchHSCA/searchInitHSCA.do)  for product codes.